Skip to article frontmatterSkip to article content

 To set your username and email address for all your projects (globally), use the git config command:

-git config --global user.name "msdp-book"
+git config --global user.name "mcallara"

 git config --global user.email "msdp.book@gmail.com"